kanimon97/motivational-quotes/API.md

 ## Endpoints

-### 1. Generate Quote
+### 1. Generate Quote (Text Only)

-Generate a motivational quote based on category.
+Generate a motivational quote based on category without background images.

+### 2. Generate Quote with Image ⭐ NEW

+Generate a motivational quote with a category-specific background image.

 **Endpoint:** `POST /generate`